radancyco/radancyco.github.io/_includes/ui-toc.md

 ## Tutorials

-We like to teach at TMP.
-Here are but a few topics we have covered for our collegues over the years.
+TMP's UI team is filled with teachers.
+Here are but a few topics we have shared with our colleagues over the years.

 <ul>
 	<li><a href="/uid/rwd-school-of-rock/">Responsive Web Design: School of Rock By Stephanie Plumeri & Michael Spellacy</a></li>